-In accordance with the American with Disabilities Act (ADA), the SUNRISE Program is a student's support service that helps ensure equal access to educational opportunities for students with learning disabilities.
-Our coordinators provide reasonable accommodations and monitor student's evaluation and recommendations.
-Diversity and individuality are embraced while promoting acceptance, tolerance, cooperation, equality, independence, a positive attitude, self-awareness and confidence.
+Following the Americans with Disabilities Act (ADA), the SUNRISE Student Support Program is a student support service that helps ensure equal access to educational opportunities for students with learning disabilities.
+Our coordinators provide reasonable accommodations and monitor students' evaluations and recommendations.
+Diversity and individuality are embraced while promoting acceptance, tolerance, cooperation, equality, independence, a positive attitude, self-awareness, and confidence.